 Toothpastes, Strips & Trays: The World of Over-the-Counter Whitening

-Teeth whitening has found its way into a variety of over-the-counter products in recent years.
-Whitening strips and trays are products sold specifically for the purpose of whitening, but there are many other products that offer whitening as a bonus.
+Teeth whitening ingredients have found their way into a variety of over-the-counter products in recent years.
+Whitening strips and trays are products sold specifically for the purpose of whitening, but there are many other products that claim to offer whitening as a bonus.
 For example, there are a number of chewing gums and toothpastes that are branded as whiteners.
 Although these products can offer minimal whitening results, this branding should be taken with a grain of salt.

 Whitening strips are thin, flexible membranes that are applied to the teeth and worn for a specified period of time.
 The whitening gel in strips contains a low-percentage bleaching agent such as hydrogen peroxide.